Arttu Hyry

-Arttu Hyry (born 6 April 2001) is a Finnish professional ice hockey forward for the Texas Stars of the American Hockey League (AHL) while under contract to the Dallas Stars of the National Hockey League (NHL).
+Arttu Hyry (born 6 April 2001) is a Finnish professional ice hockey forward for the Dallas Stars of the National Hockey League (NHL).

 Playing career

 Hyry played as a youth within topflight hometown club, Oulun Kärpät of the Liiga.
 Undrafted and following four seasons with Kärpät in the Liiga, Hyry was signed as a free agent to a two-year, entry-level contract with the Dallas Stars of the NHL on 16 April 2024.

 In his debut season in North America, Hyry was assigned to begin the 2024–25 season campaign with Dallas' AHL affiliate the Texas Stars.
 Nearing a point-per-game output with Texas, Hyry was later recalled and made his NHL debut on 2 January 2025 with the Dallas Stars in a regular season game against the Ottawa Senators.